-The Group's investment properties include properties utilized in its mall operations, condominium unit, commercial building and certain land which are held for rentals while the rest of the land and plant facilities is held for capital appreciation.
+The Group's investment properties include properties utilized in its mall operations, condominium unit, commercial building, plant facilities and certain land and land improvements which are held for rentals while the rest of the land is held for capital appreciation.

 Investment properties utilized in its mall operations are stated at their revalued amount as deemed cost as allowed under PFRS less accumulated depreciation and amortization and any accumulated impairment losses.
-Condominium unit and commercial building are stated at cost less accumulated depreciation and amortization and any accumulated impairment losses.
+Condominium unit and commercial building are stated at cost less accumulated depreciation and any accumulated impairment losses.
 Land is stated at cost less any impairment in value.